| No of people | Price per person |

 After breakfast, we’ll hop into a local jeep and begin our journey toward Sekathum.
 While many trekkers choose to hike this section, we’ve designed our itinerary to make the most of the available transport options.
 This allows us to reach Sekathum two days earlier than most.
 The drive takes us past several charming villages, including Mitlung, Chirwa, Thapethok, and Lelep, following the scenic Tamor River.
 Along the way, we’ll pass through the Kanchenjunga National Park entry point, where our permits will be checked before continuing to Sekathum.

 After two days of driving, we will kick off our trek with a hearty breakfast at Sekathum.
 The true Himalayan adventure begins as we start our hike along the Ghunsa Khola.
 The route takes us across several bridges, offering stunning views of the river below.
 As we walk, we'll pass through lush greenery and quaint villages such as Jonggim and Ghaiyabari.
+Trekkers can also refer to a Kanchenjunga circuit trek map to visualize the trail, key villages, and high passes along the way.
 The day’s trek will bring us to Amjilosa, where we'll rest and take in the beauty of the surroundings at an altitude of 2,490 meters.

 After breakfast in Amjilosa, we begin our trek towards Gyabla, also known as Kyapra.
 The trail today winds through a dense forest, rich with alpine vegetation and far from any human settlements.
 With a bit of luck, we might catch a glimpse of the elusive Red Panda, a rare highlight of the Kanchenjunga region.